alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/android.md

       // All the access points that were found
       // OnboardingManager.getInstance().getWifiScanResults(WifiFilter.ALL);

-      // Only the potential onboardables
+      // Only the potential onboardees
       // OnboardingManager.getInstance().getWifiScanResults(WifiFilter.ONBOARDABLE);

       // Only the potential personal APs